mahronid/thinkpad-x390-hackintosh/README.md

 ## What-is-not-working

-- Airdrops and Handoff Fail to work properly.
+- Airdrops, AirPlay, and Continuity Camera fail to work properly, but Handoff works.

 ## Recommended-BIOS-Config